 A Final Word On Panic Attacks

 Anxiety is our early warning system.
 We don’t want to get rid of it.
 It keeps us alive.
 But, you must learn how to better manage it.
 Creating and implementing a panic protocol is one way to do this.
 I can help you figure this out.
-Call or contact me here, or hop online and schedule your first appointment by clicking the blue button.
+Call or contact me, or hop online and schedule your first appointment.